 I’m from New Jersey but have lived in the Netherlands for 13 years.
 I love the good quality of life here and really strong sense of community, people are connected.
 What is best about being a tour guide is meeting people from different countries and walks of life and sharing Amsterdam with them.
 Oh and getting on my bike is instant happiness!

 I am Irish and worked in the film business in Los Angeles for a number of years.
-I met a Dutch lady a few years ago and she had me imported to Amsterdam.
-I love storytelling and performing improv comedy, and these two passions made it easy for me to decide not to get a “real job” and instead become a tour guide.
+A few years ago I met a Dutch lady and she had me imported to Amsterdam.
+Both storytelling and performing improv comedy are loves of mine, and these two passions made it easy for me to decide not to get a “real job” and instead become a tour guide.
 I try hard on each tour not to eat the apple pie.